 John Wing Trail in Brewster

 The John Wing Trail, located at the Cape Cod Natural History Museum in Brewster, offers a microcosm of the Cape Cod landscape.
-The walk includes a boardwalk through a salt marsh and bird-filled woodland trails that go right onto the beach of Cape Cod Bay.
+The scenic stroll includes a boardwalk through a salt marsh as well as bird-filled woodland trails that lead right to the beach of Cape Cod Bay.